-- 2. The author was simple, gentle and thrifty. - 3.
-First of all the lady ordered for salmon, then a caviar, white wine, asparagus, ice cream and coffee and at last a peach. - 4.
+- 3. First of all the lady ordered for salmon, then a caviar, white wine, asparagus, ice cream and coffee and at last a peach. - 4.
 She kept on advising the author that he should not eat mutton chop because it was too heavy to digest, and that he should not eat more than one thing for luncheon. - 5.
 The lady meant nothing except flattering the author by saying this.
-Actually she made a fool of him.

-- 1. The lady told the author that he had filled his stomach with a lot of meat, and he couldn't eat any more.
-But she had just had a snack and she should enjoy a peach. - 2. (a) The author was not a well-to-do person.
+Actually she made a fool of him. - 6. (a) The author was not a well-to-do person.
 He was thrifty.
 He had not much money to pay for the bill.
 But the lady was giving order after order.
-So the author was panic. - (b) The author did not know exactly how much money he had in his pocket.
-The only thing he could do was to leave his watch and say that he would come back later and pay the bill later.
+So the author was panic. (b) The author did not know exactly how much money he had in his pocket.
+The only thing he could do was to leave his watch and say that he would come back later and pay the bill later. - 7.
+No, the lady did not practise what she preached.
+Rather she kept on giving orders after orders for special dishes which were out of budget of the author's pocket.